 Another important issue, in case you’re buying, is how long you want to stay in this new home.
 If you are planning to stay just for a year or two, then renting might be a better option for you.
 Besides, remember that owning a house has subsequent responsibilities like maintenance.
 So, are you ready for additional responsibilities right now?

-Before you make the final decision, you must evaluate all the factors to see whether it is a good time to buy a house.
 If you have had a steady job with reliable income for the last 2 or 3 years, you just need to assess if you can pay for mortgage, taxes, utilities, and insurance.
 A little saving for down payment would be necessary.

 You can also use the help of a top Toronto real estate agent for an assessment about your options.
 They are completely aware of all the costs and expenses of buying a house.